droglenc/NCMTH207/modules/resources/MSTeams_Intro.md

 I have Teams organized so that I will get notified when you post a question.
 Thus, I hope that this will be an efficient way to ask me questions outside of class and a way so that other students can learn from the answers.

-For "official" office hours, I will open up a meeting at the appointe time (see the syllabus).
+For "official" office hours, I will open up a meeting at the appointed time (see the syllabus).
 When you go to the "Office Hours" channel you will see a banner that will give you an option to "Join" the ongoing meeting.

 ![MSTeams Join Meeting](../zimgs/MSTeams_JoinMeeting.JPG)